 Contact CADA's Prevention Team

 Are you interested in having CADA's Prevention Team speak to you or your group about recognizing and responding to unhealthy relationships or interpersonal abuse?
 Want to know more about what a healthy relationship looks like?
-We are avialable to do virtual presentations during COVID-19's Stay Home, Stay Healthy.
+We are avialable to do virtual presentations during COVID-19 pandemic restrictions.
 We are happy to present to students, adults, community groups, faith communities, and service providers.

 We also have a variety of resources available at no cost.